GI Underground Press: Native American GI papers

 Yah-Hoh was the only known paper by and for Native American servicemen and women.
 The paper's name Yah-Hoh means "Lets Get It Together", and the group creating it called themselves Hew-Kecaw-Na-Yo (To Resist).
 It was created by GIs at Fort Lewis Army Base and their logo was the letters FTA (Fuck The Army) with an arrow through it.
 The cover page of the first, and it seems the only, issue stated:

 This newspaper is published by Hew-Kecaw-Na-Yo, an organization of American Indian servicemen and women that are preventing the psychological conditioning of Indian minds.
-It was formed for the purpose of helping a struggling people to retain their identity even in the white supremists most powerful organization, the U.S. armed forces.
+It was formed for the purpose of helping a struggling people to retain their identity even in the white supremacists most powerful organization, the U.S. armed forces.
 Hew-Kecaw-Na-Yo is dedicated to Indian unity; united we stand, divided we fall.

 The issue included articles from several Native American soldiers describing their experiences in the Army and explaining why they were resisting.
 Myron Gibbs wrote, "the white intruder has transformed a beautiful, primitive land into a great machine for war, taking my people into his services, taxing my people under his laws".